JAForbes/blog/posts/intro-to-monads.md

 What isn't a Monad?
 And why doesn't it matter?
 ===============================================

+> Some people have said to me they were deeply disappointed that this wasn't a real intro to Monads.
+I'm sorry for misleading you.
+I've added some links to some actually useful resources at the end of this post.

 Look.
 Nobody knows what a Monad is.
 Really.

 Why do you think Haskell's package manager is called Cabal?
 It's because there's a cabal of computer scientists making up words and seeing if we actually read their papers or instead just blindly believe everything Bartosz Milewski blogs and follows along (spoiler: that's what we do.)